Featured Linguist: Osamu Sawada

 After earning a Ph.D., I was fortunate to conduct research at Kyoto University as a JSPS postdoc, and since the fall of 2010, I have been teaching and conducting research at Mie University.
 It took some time to get used to the Japanese university systems, but thanks to the support of my colleagues, I feel that I am creating a basis as a scholar and a teacher.
 At Mie, I co-organized various linguistics workshops/conferences with my colleagues, and I have also had opportunities to co-organize various international/domestic workshops outside the university, including local workshops such as the modality workshop and the semantics workshop in Tokai.
 These venues have been important for activating research.

 Looking back at my past, I realize I have received much help and support from many people— my parents, family, teachers, colleagues, friends.
 Although I am still a developing scholar, I would like to try my best to become a full-fledged linguist.
 Society is changing rapidly (both globally and locally), and I feel that the study of linguistics (and the humanities in general) is becoming more and more important.
 Although I have focused on theoretical linguistics, I would also like to think about how linguistics in general and my research in particular can contribute to society.

-Please support the LINGUIST List student editors and operations with a donation during the 2015 Fund Drive!
-The LINGUIST List really needs your support!
+Please support the LINGUIST List student editors and operations with a donation during the 2017 Fund Drive!
+The LINGUIST List needs your support!